 Although requesting a Formal Review Hearing typically results in the issuance of a temporary driving permit, this hearing should not be confused with a business or employment hardship license hearing.
 The purpose of a Formal Review Hearing is to challenge the administrative suspension, whereas a hardship license hearing typically takes place after a driver has been convicted of the DUI in court and he seeks limited driving privileges during his court imposed drivers license suspension period.

-Lawyers across the state often express frustration at the manner in which these DHSMV Formal Review hearings are sometimes conducted.
+Lawyers across the state often express frustration at the manner in which DHSMV Formal Review hearings are sometimes conducted.
 DHSMV Hearing Officers are neither lawyers or judges.
-In fact, they have no formal legal training and yet are expected to rule on complex issues of law.
+In fact, they have no formal legal training and yet are expected to often rule on complex issues of law.
 This shortcoming can often result in rulings that are inconsistent with Florida statutory law or appellate court decisions.
 An unjust ruling can necessitate an appeal to the Circuit Court, where a panel of three "authentic" judges reviews the action of the DHSMV to decide if the DHSMV Hearing Officer's decision should be overturned.

 "This court finds on this record a Due Process violation so obvious that Respondent (DHSMV) should have recognized it.
 This court is concerned about repeated Due Process violations by Respondent at Formal Review Hearings on administrative drivers license suspensions even after entry of opinions in this circuit identifying those violations and granting certiorari."